Key takeaways

 How to track it?

-One of the most common ways to calculate social media engagement is to look at the number of likes, shares, and comments on your posts.
+One of the most common ways to calculate social media engagement rate is to look at the number of likes, shares, and comments on your posts.

 20. Revenue on advertising spent